Elish Angiolini: Lord Advocate

-Following the resignation of Lord Boyd, First Minister Jack McConnell nominated Angiolini for the post of Lord Advocate.
+Following the resignation of Lord Boyd, McConnell nominated Angiolini for the post of Lord Advocate.
 Her nomination was passed by Parliament on 5 October 2006, with 99 in favour, 0 against and 15 abstentions.
 She was sworn in at the Court of Session on 12 October 2006 and one month later she was made a member of the Privy Council.

-After the 2007 election there was speculation that the new SNP administration might replace Angiolini.
+Following the 2007 election, there was speculation that the new SNP administration might replace Angiolini.
 On the morning after the election, Angiolini had cleared her office and was preparing to leave when she received a phone call from Alex Salmond, the new First Minister.
 Angiolini congratulated Salmond on his election, and said that she had packed up her things.
 "Unpack your things, and come and see me", replied Salmond.
-Salmond decided that Angiolini should stay in post, and would continue not to attend Cabinet except to provide advice or to make representations about her own department as had been the case with the former administration following the departure of her predecessor.
+Salmond decided that Angiolini should stay in post and would continue not to attend Cabinet except to provide advice or to make representations about her own department, as had been the case with the former administration following the departure of her predecessor.
 Her reappointment was agreed by Parliament on 24 May 2007.
 This made her the first Lord Advocate to serve two different governments.

 Later in 2007, Angiolini clashed publicly with the head of Scotland's judiciary, Lord President Hamilton, over the collapse of the World's End murders trial.
 The trial judge, Lord Clarke, had ruled there was insufficient evidence for the jury to convict and threw the case out.
 Angiolini then made a statement to the Scottish Parliament, saying she was "disappointed" at the decision, a move Hamilton said undermined the independence of the judiciary.

 Angiolini announced in October 2010 that she would step down from the role of Lord Advocate after the Scottish Parliament elections in May 2011.

-Alex Salmond paid tribute to Angiolini, saying "her term as Lord Advocate has been marked by significant improvements and substantial success in the disposal of justice in Scotland".
+Salmond paid tribute to Angiolini, saying "her term as Lord Advocate has been marked by significant improvements and substantial success in the disposal of justice in Scotland".
 She was succeeded on 19 May 2011 by Francis Mulholland.

 Academic and charity work

 On leaving the post of Lord Advocate, Angiolini was unveiled as the first patron of LawWorks Scotland, a charity which helps people who cannot afford legal advice.

-In September 2011 it was announced that Angiolini was to become a visiting professor at Strathclyde Law School, her old university.
+In September 2011, it was announced that Angiolini was to become a visiting professor at Strathclyde Law School, her old university.
 As well as teaching undergraduates, she was to develop a masters course in advocacy studies.
 Angiolini is a member of Terra Firma Chambers, with a particular interest in public administrative law and professional negligence.

-In February 2012 it was announced that Angiolini would become Principal of St Hugh's College, Oxford in September 2012, replacing Andrew Dilnot.
+Angiolini was headhunted by both the United Nations (to be a prosecutor to the International Criminal Court) and by the University of Oxford; in February 2012, it was announced that Angiolini would become Principal of St Hugh's College, Oxford in September that year, replacing Andrew Dilnot.

-Angiolini replaced Robert Smith, Baron Smith of Kelvin as Chancellor of the University of the West of Scotland in September 2013. until 2021.
+Angiolini replaced Robert Smith, Baron Smith of Kelvin as Chancellor of the University of the West of Scotland in September 2013 until 2021.

 She was made a Pro-Vice-Chancellor of the University of Oxford in 2017.